evmos/ethermint/docs/architecture/adr-001-state.md

 - Defines a single option for accessing the store through the `Keeper`, thus removing the `CommitStateDB` type.
 - State operations and tests are now all located in the `evm/keeper/` package
-- Removes the concept of `stateObject` by commiting to the store directly
+- Removes the concept of `stateObject` by committing to the store directly
-- Delete operations on `EndBlock` for updating and commiting dirty state objects.
+- Delete operations on `EndBlock` for updating and committing dirty state objects.
-- Split the state transition functionality (`NewEVM` from `TransitionDb`) allows to further modularize certain components that can be beneficial for customization (eg: using other EVMs other than Geth's)
+- Split the state transition functionality to modularize components that can be beneficial for further customization (eg: using an alternative EVM)

 ### Negative

 - Increases the dependency of external packages (eg: `go-ethereum`)
-- Some state changes will have to be kept in store (eg: suicide state)

 ### Neutral

 - Some of the fields from the `CommitStateDB` will have to be added to the `Keeper`
+- Some state changes will have to be kept in store (eg: suicide state)

 ## Further Discussions